 Skip to content

-Analytica > Blogs > Is Analytica what Microsoft says will be the future of programming?
+Analytica > Blogs > Is Analytica Microsoft’s future programming?

 Norm Judah, Chief Technology Officer of Microsoft Services, recently talked about the future of programming: